mattstyles/previn/README.md

 ### Performance

 Creating complex inheritance chains is not entirely without its performance issues in Javascript.
 Always test performance for your particular use-case and whether the code organisational benefits of inheritance and mixins is worth it.

+### Missing `supers`

+If a mixin implements a common (or lifecycle) method that exists on the prototype, such as `update` in our examples, but fails to call `super` then the rest of the inheritance chain will never get called.
+This could be advantageous for mixins that radically alter behaviour of an object, but, in general is a terrible thing to do and breaks whatever sense of interoperability between mixins that we have built.

+As a general rule of thumb, _always call super on common methods_.

+A curious side-effect that is useful is that there is no restriction on _when_ you call `super`.
+It adds complexity to call it in different places but could certainly be useful in some cases.

+### _Mixins_ should be focussed in scope

+Giving mixins a free-for-all on the prototype would result in a royal mess, there’s nothing to stop this occurring with multiple mixins all stamping over each other and, of course, there is the winding problem of a list of mixins where order is important.

+To mitigate this problem it is _easiest_ if mixins are tight in scope, it at least makes stack traces a little easier to follow.

 ## Installing Previn